 One of the most esteemed stones in the gemstone world is the July Birthstone, which is Ruby.

-It’s a traditional gemstone for this month in most cultures around the world.
+It’s a traditional gemstone for the month of July in most cultures around the world.
 Read on and find out what makes this beautiful stone such an exceptional one!

 The red July birthstone, Ruby, has long been accorded the high position in the order of gems by the ancient Hindus.

 It was christened the ‘King of Gems’, a tribute to its blood-red intensity, believed to protect the wearer from evil.
 It also signifies love and intense passion.

 Apart from the ancient Hindus, tribes in other parts of the world were also intrigued by this stone, and its deep red color was identified with war and victory.

 Attributes of the Ruby are harmony, contentment, integrity, strength, and protection from Evil and success.

 In the days of Yore, Rubies were worn by kings, warrior chiefs, and political rulers as it was believed to strengthen their leadership skills and their decision-making.

 The belief has evolved through the ages, and today the stone is believed to aid wearers in making important decisions in life, particularly financial decisions.

 The Ruby birthstone was often used for passion, protection, and power in the Hindu culture.

 Ruby was also believed to have curative properties and used to improve blood circulation.

 The belief entails, however, that one must not wear a Ruby anywhere close to the solar plexus as the stone has adverse effects on this area.

 The bloodred stone is believed to represent courage, leadership, confidence, vitality, and strength.
 It’s also associated with love and passion.
 It’s said to bring success in life, especially with love and romance.

 The word Ruby has its origin in the Latin language and it means red.
 Several centuries ago, people were not aware of today’s scientific classification of minerals, and the Ruby category had to include many other mineral types, including Spinel, Garnet, and Red Tourmaline.